Maryland CDL Requirements

 Do I Need a CDL?

 "Troops to Trucks" is a scheme permitting military personnel due for retirement or those recently retired to begin a career as a commercial vehicle driver.
 For eligibility, you must be due to leave service with an honorable discharge within the next 90 days or not more than 1 year ago.
-Where eligible, applicants are able to bypass the driving test.
+Where eligible, applicants can bypass the driving test.
 However, the written part of the test and any endorsement sections are still required.
-Outside of the 90-day to 1-year period, you may still be eligible when from qualifying previous careers.
+Outside of the 90-day to 1-year period, you may still be eligible for qualifying previous careers.
 The military waiver applies to Class A and Class B, not Class C.

 • Conditions where a peace officer instructs any person to drive a CMV under emergency conditions